elymsyr/mazevil/README.md

 ### Data Gathering

-The data acquisition process involves systematically capturing screenshots from the game environment using two specialized scripts [*ss.py*](TF%20Model\Data\ss.py).
-The script is meticulously designed to automate the screenshot capturing process, ensuring that the data reflects a diverse range of in-game scenarios.
+The data acquisition process systematically captures screenshots from the game environment using two specialized scripts [*ss.py*](TF%20Model\Data\ss.py).
+The script is meticulously designed to automate the screenshot-capturing process, ensuring the data reflects a diverse range of in-game scenarios.
 This data is then utilized to train and refine the models, making them adept at recognizing and interpreting various game elements with high accuracy.

 ### Labeling

-The labeling of the captured data is a critical step in preparing it for machine learning applications.
-This process is carried out using the [**LabelImg**](https://github.com/HumanSignal/labelImg) application, a robust tool for annotating images with precise bounding boxes.
-By accurately labeling each object within the game screenshots, we ensure that the model can effectively learn to differentiate between various elements, such as enemies, obstacles, and key items.
-The quality of this labeling process directly impacts the performance and reliability of the trained models.
+The labelling of the captured data is a critical step in preparing it for machine learning applications.
+This process uses the [**LabelImg**](https://github.com/HumanSignal/labelImg) application, a robust tool for annotating images with precise bounding boxes.
+By accurately labelling each object within the game screenshots, we ensure that the model can effectively learn to differentiate between various elements, such as enemies, obstacles, and key items.
+The quality of this labelling process directly impacts the performance and reliability of the trained models.

 The labels of the models can be found in the *Model* folders in [*TF Model*](TF%20Model) or [*YOLO Model*](YOLO%20Model).